ijc8/ijc8.github.io/research.md

 permalink: /research/
 ---

+TurboTrack
+---
+TurboTrack is a system for RFID localization developed by the [Signal Kinetics](https://www.media.mit.edu/groups/signal-kinetics/overview/) group under [Fadel Adib](https://www.mit.edu/~fadel/).
+RFID tags are normally used to identify people and goods, but our technology enables determining their position in 3D space as well.
+RFID tags are particularly useful as localization targets due to their low cost, ubiquity, and battery-free operation.

+I am currently building the next iteration of this system, aiming to improve range, multi-tag tracking, cost and practiality, and more.
+I hope to make the system more practical for interactive and especially musical applications, so watch this space for demos!

 ConcertCue
 ---
 ConcertCue is a system for streaming synchronized program notes during a live musical performance, with the goal of enriching the concert-going experience with text and images designed to aid in musical appreciation and understanding.
 I worked on this project with Professor [Eran Egozy](https://mta.mit.edu/person/eran-egozy) and Diane Zhou throughout the 2018-2019 academic year.